 Nothing contained herein is intended to apply to a specific case or a specific set of facts.
 The general information provided herein is not a substitute for legal advice for your specific California child support case.

-Potential Advantages of using O.C.
-Child Support Services
+Potential Advantages of using Orange County Child Support Services

 1. Cost: The first potential advantage of using the child support agency is the fees you won’t have to pay.
 Private lawyers cost money, whether they handle your child support case on a flat fee, hourly or sometimes even a contingency basis.
 A county child support agency however does not charge you attorney fees for the time they put into the case.
 That is because the agency does not represent you.
 They represent the county and they work on behalf of the government.

 That doesn’t however mean the obligee parent gets to keep all of the child support.
 The agency may, among other things, seek reimbursement for certain public assistance paid on behalf of the supported child.
 The statutory provisions can get complicated and the assistance of a private family law attorney may be necessary to understand these reimbursement rights.